david-xc/STA208/README.md

 * `/code and notebooks/`:
 	* `/Data preprocessing(Section 2)/`: this folder contains all code and notebooks of Section 2.

-		* `CNN.ipynb`: this is the notebook for the code and explanations about CNN model(baseline 1).

-		* `ResNet.ipynb`: this is the notebook for the code and explanations about ResNet50 model(baseline 2).
+		* `data_preprocessing.ipynb`: this is the notebook for the code and explanations about data processing.
-		*

 	* `/Baseline(Section 3)/`: this folder contains all code and notebooks of Section 2.

 		* `CNN.ipynb`: this is the notebook for the code and explanations about CNN model(baseline 1).